Woman doing exercise for heart health at her desk

 What Types of Exercises Improve Heart Health?

 There are several benefits to living an active lifestyle.
 Being active can help improve how you think, feel, and sleep.
-Plus, it can make you feel more energized and allow you to perform daily tasks more easily.
-If you’ve found yourself becoming sedentary in your work-from-home routine, the first step to reducing your risk of heart disease is to sit less and move more.
+Plus, it can make you feel more energized, allow you to perform daily tasks more easily, and significantly enhance your cardiovascular health.
+If you've found yourself becoming sedentary in your work-from-home routine, the first step to reducing your risk of heart disease is to sit less and move more.

 heart-healthy-exercises-types